learn-co-curriculum/axi-elevate-intro-to-python/README.md

 With those tools at your disposal, learning your second language (and your third, and fourth) will be easier than the first.

-To help you on this journey of your second language, Python, this curriculum will start by introducing new syntax and showing the similarities and differences between Python and JavaScript (they have more in common than you may think).
-Once you've learned the fundamentals, we'll explore what makes Python unique and start building new applications.

-As you're learning, it's ok (and completely normal) to make mistakes: every developer that switches between languages forgets syntax (is it `.toUpperCase()` or `.upper()`?) and needs to [look at the documentation][python docs upper] regularly.
-The most important things are to **write code** to develop your muscle memory, and trust that you'll get better with practice.

 ## What is Python and Where Did it Come From?

 Python is an interpreted, object-oriented programming language.
 Its high-level